Hawking and CERN scoop world's richest science prize

 The Nobel committee has had to scale back the size of its awards in line with the performance of the investments which support it.
 Each prize is now worth $1.2 million, down from about $1.5 million in recent years.

-At the opening ceremony of the Paralympic Games in London in August, speaking through his computerized voice system, he said: "Look up at the stars and not down at your feet.
+At the opening ceremony of the Paralympic Games in London in August, speaking through his computerised voice system, he said: "Look up at the stars and not down at your feet.
 Be curious."

 He was awarded the Special Fundamental Physics prize for what the committee called his "deep contributions to quantum gravity and quantum aspects of the early universe" as well has his discovery that black holes emit radiation.